boazsegev/iodine/README.md

 The exception to the rule is the `ping` implementation.
 Your protocol's `ping` method will execute in parallel with other parts of your protocol's code.
 Pinging is a machanism that is often time sensitive and is required to maintain an open connection.
 For this reason, if your code is working hard on a long task, a ping will still occure automatically in the background and offset any connection timeout.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/boazsegev/iodine.